appsmithorg/appsmith-docs/website/docs/workflows/README.md

 <!-- vale on -->

-Appsmith Workflows combine the strengths of code-based and node-based approaches.
-They offer an intuitive interface for integrating external services, allowing developers to focus on logic while managing APIs and authentication.
-By leveraging JavaScript, they provide flexibility for complex processes without clutter, making them suitable for efficient and advanced workflow automation.
+Appsmith Workflows combines code-based and node-based approaches, giving developers an intuitive interface to connect with external services.
+This lets developers focus on their app's logic while handling APIs and authentication.
+Appsmith Workflows use JavaScript to simplify the management of complex tasks, making them perfect for efficient and advanced workflow automation.

 ## Workflow capabilities